-Leader organization: An organization evolving and executing practical strategies in today's global marketplace with ever accelerating pace of change, and a clear focus on all aspects of organizational development

-At the leadership level, adapting and learning from measurements of level 4 are complete and a continuous improvement process for the most recently created and enhanced capabilities are instituted.
+Leader organization: An organization evolving and executing practical strategies in today's global marketplace with ever accelerating pace of change, and a clear focus on all aspects of organizational development At the leadership level, adapting and learning from measurements of level 4 are complete and a continuous improvement process for the most recently created and enhanced capabilities are instituted.
 Strategic changes are made as and when needed and put into operation.

 Being in the forefront creates its own risks for an organization.
 Even so, overall, the competitiveness of an organization at this stage is unquestionable as an industry leader.
 To stay at this level, an organization needs to create, dissolve, and/or re-architect its capabilities incessantly.
-In order to sustain a position as an industry leader the organization must demonstrate an innovative ability to invent and create new products, integrate these products with processes, and realign flexibilities to determine unknowns and any new issues that may arise.
+In order to sustain a position as an industry leader the organization must demonstrate an Adhered to when resolving a problem or while mapping solutions.
+These methodologies provide guidelines and The CPM model extrapolates by suggesting that even if a VC is core for an organization's operations, it should be evaluated and a proper strategy created for enhancement of the organization as a whole innovative ability to invent and create new products, integrate these products with processes, and realign flexibilities to determine unknowns and any new issues that may arise.
 There is cohesiveness between functional units and that provides for aptness towards integrating various units.